Aniket2234/JwelryCatalogV5/SETUP.md

 ## ✅ Configuration Complete

-Your jewelry catalog application has been successfully configured for Replit:
+Your Jewellery catalog application has been successfully configured for Replit:

 - ✅ All npm packages installed
 - ✅ Development workflow configured on port 5000